Dr7445/Google_data_analytics_capstone_project/README.md

 - **Lily Moreno** – Director of marketing and my manager.
 - **The Cyclistic executive team** – Who have the final say in approving the recommendations.

+#🚴‍♀️ Cyclistic Capstone Project – Google Data Analytics

+##📌 Business Task
+The goal of this analysis is to help Cyclistic, a fictional bike-share company in Chicago, understand how casual riders and annual members use the service differently.
+The insights will support a marketing strategy to convert more casual riders into paying members.

+##📂 Data Description
+The dataset includes bike trip data from Divvy, Chicago’s bike-share system, for all four quarters of 2019.
+Each CSV file contains details such as:

+Start/end time and station

+Trip duration

+User type (member or casual)

+Rider demographics (where available)

+Note: The data was provided by Motivate International Inc. under the open data license.